Visit Bran (Dracula ) Castle, Romania

 The Castle became even more popular in 1992 after the release of Bram Stoker's Dracula horror film directed and produced by Francis Ford Coppola.

-Today, Bran is open as a museum largely devoted to Queen Marie, the British wife of King Ferdinand I of Romania.
+Currently, Bran castle is open as a museum largely devoted to Queen Marie, the British wife of King Ferdinand I of Romania.

 From 1920 to 1948 Bran served as royal residence, a gift of the people of Brasov to Queen Marie of Romania, as a sign of devotion to the Romanian crown.